Bio C Caps Vitamin C With Bioflavonoids - 50 Capsules

 - We are transparent about our isolated Vitamin C and it will never be mislabelled as "natural."

 - Our bioflavonoids are not a byproduct of juice manufacturing.
 Instead, real fruits and herbs are concentrated and gently processed into tablets.

-- The difference between our product and competitors is in the price; well made bioflavonoids cannot be as cheap as most brands charge.
+- The difference between our product and competitors is in the price; a well made bioflavonoids supplement cannot be as cheap as most brands charge.

 - All our products meet our Vitality Approved quality standards, ensuring potent and pure products on a consistent basis.

 Vitamin C, also known as ascorbic acid, is a vitamin crucial in many body systems.
 We are advocates for eating foods rich in Vitamin C, such as oranges, acerola cherries, or camu-camu berries on a regular basis.